vtscarlos/translation/readme.md

 ### Managing Languages

-Language management should be done through the **\Waavi\Translation\Repositories\LanguageRepository** to ensure proper data validation before inserts and updates.
+Language management should be done through the **\Vtscarlos\Translation\Repositories\LanguageRepository** to ensure proper data validation before inserts and updates.
 It is recommended that you instantiate this class through Dependency Injection.

 A valid Language record requires both its name and locale to be unique.
 It is recommended you use the native name for each language (Ex: English, Español, Français)